bahtibek-an/frontend-my_intagram/README.md

 Google+ style notification bar (one that transitions from the bottom, stays 3 seconds and then goes down).
 Description provided almost everywhere eg. when you hover over Like (Heart) button, then there'll be description of 'LIKE'.

-You will write the url in `my_instagram_url.txt`.
+You will write the url in `https://shaxboz-instagram-app.netlify.app/`.
 Nothing more, just the URL.

 Your .gitignore must remove node_modules/